Leontyne Price: Childhood education and early music experiences

 Price showed a natural affinity for music at an early age and began piano lessons at the age of three and a half with the local pianist Hattie McInnis.
 McInnis was one of the few African American music teachers that had studied under composer Carl Orff; a man known for developing the Orff Schulwerk approach to music education.
 Initially, she played on a toy piano, but by the time she was five, her parents traded in the family phonograph as the down payment on an upright piano.
 She studied with McInnis for more than twelve years; taking both piano and voice lessons with her.
 Her piano skills were further honed at Saint Paul's Methodist Church where she played regularly for Sunday school and at church services.

 Leontyne's aunt, Evelina Greer, lived with her family and was employed as a maid in the home of Alexander and Elizabeth Chisholm; a wealthy white family living in the north part of Laurel.
 Elizabeth Chisholm (née Wisner) was the daughter of a wealthy lumber magnate, and Greer had worked for the Wisner family prior to her marriage to Alexander Chisholm, a successful banker.
 In a 1955 interview, Elizabeth Chisholm said that Greer had taken care of her when she was a little girl and had worked for her family for forty-five years.
 From an early age, Leontyne and her brother would often accompany their aunt when she went to work at the Chisholm home.
 The Chisholm family had children of about the same age as Leontyne and her brother, and the Price and Chisholm children became close friends.
-In particular, Leontyne and George were close with the Chisholm's older daughters, Jean and Margaret Ann (aka Peggy), and Leontyne referred to herself as their "chocolate sister".
-Their parents also became friends with the Chisholms, and the Price's considered the Chisholms their "other family".
-Price maintained a friendship with Peggy Chisholm with Price describing her as her best friend in a 1981 interview.
+In particular, Leontyne and George were close with the Chisholms' older daughters, Jean and Margaret Ann (aka Peggy), and Leontyne referred to herself as their "chocolate sister".
+Their parents also became friends with the Chisholms, and the Prices considered the Chisholms their "other family".
+Price maintained a friendship with Peggy Chisholm, with Price describing her as her best friend in a 1981 interview.
 Peggy died in New York in 1991.